Opening Up Leadership at Open Everything

-I’ve just come back from the latest Web of Change conference, Open Everything, held two weeks ago at Hollyhock Retreat Centre on Cortes Island.
+I've just come back from the latest Web of Change conference, held two weeks ago at Hollyhock Retreat Centre on Cortes Island called Open Everything.
 I had the pleasure of being the logistics coordinator and onsite support person for the event.

 Open Everything is an appealing but enigmatic name.
 In fact the lack of clarity was one of the reasons for the gathering - to get clear on what operating in an ‘open' mode really means.
 ‘Open' is a buzz word that is used a lot around the internet.
 Most people are familiar with open source software, open technology platforms, and open resources like Wikipedia where anyone can contribute content.
 But the work of this event was to explore what is behind the open movement and to see if it produces better outcomes than traditional methods.

 Even though I deemed myself to be an open thinker this gathering helped me see where it still scares me to be transparent.
 So often it is fear and habit that has us keeping things tightly controlled.
 By sharing ideas early and often you can get input from others that will make the end result more useful and effective for having had varied inputs.
 It means that the ego has to let go of any need for recognition.
 When you share an idea it is no longer yours but belongs to the commons.
 The up side is that then the community has more buy in and enthusiasm for it because they helped create it, and you get better ideas to boot!
 And let's face it, creating in a group is just plain fun.